Training videos, either for internal or external use.

 To keep your standards high, your skills at the industry cutting-edge and your customers serviced as well as they should be, you need to invest in training videos.

 The two things that always get cut in hard times are training and marketing budgets.
-However, these are arguable two of the most important aspects of business.
+However, these are arguably two of the most important aspects of business.
 Why?
 Because properly trained staff increases productivity, raises customer satisfaction and saves you money in the long-run.

 At Square Daisy we can create a suite of training videos that can be used for your staff in a host of ways.

 - Consistency of message for every member of staff

 - Training videos removes logistical issues and costs.
 Use a video to cut down on the travel, accommodation and peripheral costs of training.
 Staff can complete training at home or at the desk.

 - It is entirely scalable.
 One video can reach 10, 20, 200, 2000 people at the very same time, meaning the cost per session is reduced on an ongoing basis

 - The trainer can be a recognisable face in the company.
 Employees will have respect for them and the knowledge that they hold.

 - Showcase environments and scenarios which may ordinarily be impossible to do in a session due to travel requirement, or access during business hours